Jnkman787/MicroserviceProject/README.md

 # MicroserviceProject

-Instructions:
+Instructions:<br>
-\nCreate a Typescript or Go lang service repository.
+Create a Typescript or Go lang service repository.<br>
 The service should be a bus that connects microservices It should have a registry of microservices and route the traffic to the target service It should allow to: